Meeting Accessibility Information and Guides

 - Understand what you need to do as the facilitator to enhance the meeting accessibility.

 - Connect to meeting platform and test interpreter’s access

 - Provide handouts/presentations in advance

-- Pause between questions or comments to give interpreter time to catch up
+- Pause between questions or comments to give the interpreter time to catch up

-- Interpreter needs a break every hour - make sure to discuss this in advance
+- The interpreter needs a break every hour - make sure to discuss this in advance

 - Pin interpreters square to the screen